 In order to earn credits for Graduation Project 2, a result work must be submitted during the designated period.
-Details are provided on the keio.jp portal.
+Details are provided on keio.jp.

 As a rule, submitted result works are presented within the University.
 Pass/fail is reflected in the grade given for Graduation Project 2.